 The end of the year is the traditional time for making gifts.
-For 2015 and 2016, you may give up to \$14,000 to a person without incurring any federal gift tax liability.
+For 2016 and 2017, you may give up to \$14,000 to a person without incurring any federal gift tax liability.
 The \$14,000 annual limit applies to each donee.
 Thus, you may make \$14,000 gifts to as many people as you like.
-If you are married, you and your spouse can give \$28,000 to each person, if your spouse consents to splitting the gift or if you give community property.
+If you are married, you and your spouse can give a combined \$28,000 to each donee, if your spouse consents to splitting the gift or if you give community property.
 To qualify for this annual exclusion, the property must be given outright to the donee or put into a trust that meets certain conditions.

-In addition to the annual exclusion, the lifetime exemption (made available in the form of a credit against tax based on an exemption-equivalent amount) allows each person to transfer \$5,430,000 for 2015 (\$5,450,000 for 2016) by gift without incurring any gift tax liability (reduced by the amount of any lifetime exemption that may have been used in a prior year).
+In addition to the annual exclusion, the lifetime exemption (made available in the form of a credit against tax based on an exemption-equivalent amount) allows each person to transfer \$5,450,000 for 2016 (\$5,490,000 for 2017) by gift without incurring any gift tax liability (reduced by the amount of any lifetime exemption that may have been used in a prior year).
 Using this credit now will keep future appreciation on the transferred property out of your estate.
-However, using the lifetime credit against 2015 (or 2016) gifts reduces the credit available for future years.
+However, using the lifetime credit against 2016 (or 2017) gifts reduces the credit available for future years.